bluegreen-labs/R_project_template/README.md

 It must be noted that some of the functionality as provided by this setup is included in the [`usethis`](https://usethis.r-lib.org/) R package, the aim is slightly different.
 For one, `usethis` is aimed at populating a package structure.
-Second, there is not preset full template, hence many individual decisions still need to be made and code executed.
+Second, there is no preset full template, hence many individual decisions still need to be made and code executed.
 This is bypassed by this setup.

 > NOTE: The template uses BlueGreen Labs' default package template.
 BlueGreen Labs